- Franco Pullara

 Struggling with Roundabouts?
-A Guide to Roundabout Driving
+A simple breakdown to get around Roundabouts.

 What’s not to like?

-Roundabouts are the trickiest of junctions to learn and teach.
-Almost all students learning to drive find them at the beginning confusing, complicated and terribly frightening.
-Even experienced drivers sometimes make basic errors.
-However, like any thing that seems complicated, the key is to break the subject down into small bite-size chunks.
-During your lessons you will start on small local roundabouts that you may know and in time progress on to busier larger roundabouts that you never imagined you be driving around.
+Roundabouts are the trickiest of junctions to learn and to teach.
+All students learning to drive find them confusing, complicated and terribly frightening at the outset.
+Even experienced drivers continue to make basic errors.
+However if you remember some basic rules you'll find them not so difficult and dare I say likeable as you whiz in and out making it look effortless.
+During your lessons you will start on small local roundabouts that you may know and in time progress on to busier larger roundabouts that you never imagined you'd be driving around.

 Why do we have roundabouts?